icaruswings/gizmo/README.md

 #### DRY up your cucumber steps with a simple and easy to use page framework. ####

-this projects is a work in progress, and not ready to be used yet!
+this project is a work in progress, and not ready to be used yet!

 see this gist for useage:
 http://gist.github.com/339570